PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 We Need To Take A Closer Look
 =============================

-By know we have already done a few cross-validation analyses using two different classifiers and different pre-processing strategies.
+By now we have already done a few cross-validation analyses using two different classifiers and different pre-processing strategies.
 In all these cases we have just looked at the generalization performance or error.
-However, an error rates hides a lot of interesting information that is very important for an interpretation of results.
-In our case we analyse a dataset with each different categories.
+However, error rates hide a lot of interesting information that is very important for an interpretation of results.
+In our case we analyze a dataset with eight different categories.
 An average misclassification rate doesn't tell us much about the contribution of each category to the prediction error.
 It could be that *half of the samples of each category* get misclassified, but the same average error might be due to *all samples